 Facing a crisis of survival, the CCP was forced to reform China’s economy in the 1980s.
 Some of the rights to private property were restored to the people.
 This created a hole in the massive CCP machine of precise control.
 This hole has become enlarged as the CCP’s members strive to accumulate their private fortunes.

-The CCP, an evil possessing specter supported by force, deception, and the frequent change of its appearance and images, has now shown signs of decay and is nervous at every slight disturbance.
+The CCP, an evil possessing specter supported by force, deception, and the frequent change of its appearance and image, has now shown signs of decay and is nervous at every slight disturbance.
 It attempts to survive by accumulating more wealth and tightening control, but these actions only serve to intensify the crisis.

 Today’s China appears prosperous, but social conflicts have been built up to a level never seen before.
 Using political intrigues from the past, the CCP may attempt some sort of retreat, redressing the Tiananmen Square massacre or the persecution of Falun Gong, or making another group its chosen enemy, thereby continuing to exercise the power of terror.

-Facing challenges over the past 100 years, the Chinese nation has responded by importing weapons, reforming its systems, and enacting extreme and violent revolutions.
+Facing challenges over the past 100 years, the Chinese nation responded by importing weapons, reforming its systems, and enacting extreme and violent revolutions.
 Countless lives have been lost, and most of the Chinese traditional culture has been abandoned.